-Below is a list of the most popular cannabis jobs.
+Below is a list of the most popular cannabis jobs and cannabis salaries.
 This is only a short list, there are dozens of jobs available in the cannabis industry.
 This list was updated last in December 2020.

 CANNABIS / HEMP CULTIVATION

 The Master Grower is in charge of overseeing the overall the grow operation.
 He/she maintains the environment for the room and trains others to do the job while he/she is away.
 The Master Grower is mainly there to see that the schedule and method advocated is followed according to specs and protocols.
 Daily records must be kept that documents changes in chemicals and lighting for future reference, guidance and consistency.
 The Cultivation Site will have a log that is maintained by the Master Grower.
 A Master Grower Salary can range from $80-$150K per year, depending on location and size of the grow.